davidsound/vdms-training/labs/06_text_editors_vim.md

 ##### Step 1

-Use the `find` to go to the vrf configuration of the file.
+Use the `/` key to "find" the vrf configuration of the file.
 You can do that by  typing `ESC-/vrf def`

 ![](images/vim1.png)